depado/smallblog/README.md

 This commands takes a single argument : The name of the file this command will write.
 It will automatically append the `.md` suffix if you don't specify it and will place it in the configured (or default) `pages` directory.
 Also we're specifying that this article is a draft.
-A draft can only be visible if the server was started with the `blog.draft` configuration variable set to true.
+Drafts can be accessed directly using the slug of the article, or on the `/drafts` endpoint.
+Alternatively you can start the server with `blog.draft` set to true, which will list draft articles on the homepage.

 To check if this is working, simply run the following command :